Pathify Customer Story

 About Indian Hills Community College

 In addition to over 70 academic programs, Indian Hills draws an expansive online student population with over 250 courses available to attend asynchronously.
+The institution includes three campuses and several premier junior college athletic programs — with a number of alumni making it to the NBA, NFL and MLB.

 “We knew hosting so many PDFs on our site hurt us,” Myers said.
 “We had had some outside companies analyze our dip in traffic and they kept telling us we need to get the PDFs off our site.”

-Aside from hurting the overall web performance, storing the documents on the website made them difficult to find.
+Aside from hurting overall web performance, storing the documents on the website made them difficult to find.
 Employees struggled to find what they needed quickly and often created redundant documents due to a lack of overall knowledge sharing between departments.

 “We had a pretend locked down portal because it was easy to access, and knowing most coders, anybody could figure it out based on breadcrumbs throughout our website,” Myers said.
 “It became a bit of a concern.”